almibe/wander-lang.dev/src/pages/docs/basic-types.md

  - PartialApplication

 Values play a very important role in Wander.
-Below we'll breifly go over each type.
+In the following sections we'll breifly go over the basic literal types and go into more complex types throughout this documentation.

 ## Basic Literals